Rajiv Gandhi

-Gandhi was from the politically powerful Nehru–Gandhi family, which had been associated with the Indian National Congress party.
+Gandhi was not related to Mahatma Gandhi.
+Instead, he was from the politically powerful Nehru–Gandhi family, which had been associated with the Indian National Congress party.
 For much of his childhood, his maternal grandfather Jawaharlal Nehru was prime minister.
-Gandhi attended college at the University of Cambridge in the United Kingdom.
+Gandhi attended The Doon School, an elite boarding institution, and then the University of Cambridge in the United Kingdom.
 He returned to India in 1966 and became a professional pilot for the state-owned Indian Airlines.
-In 1968, he married Sonia Gandhi; the couple settled in Delhi to a domestic life with their children Rahul Gandhi and Priyanka Gandhi Vadra.
-For much of the 1970s, his mother Indira Gandhi was prime minister and his brother Sanjay Gandhi an MP; despite this, Rajiv Gandhi remained apolitical.
-After Sanjay's death in a plane crash in 1980, Gandhi reluctantly entered politics at the behest of Indira.
-The following year he won his brother's Parliamentary seat of Amethi and became a member of the Lok Sabha—the lower house of India's Parliament.
+In 1968, he married Sonia Maino; the couple settled in Delhi for a domestic life with their children Rahul and Priyanka.
+For much of the 1970s, his mother was prime minister and his younger brother Sanjay an MP; despite this, Gandhi remained apolitical.

+After Sanjay died in a plane crash in 1980, Gandhi reluctantly entered politics at the behest of his mother.
+The following year he won his brother's Parliamentary seat of Amethi and became a member of the Lok Sabha, the lower house of India's Parliament.
 As part of his political grooming, Rajiv was made general secretary of the Congress party and given significant responsibility in organising the 1982 Asian Games.

-On the morning of 31 October 1984, his mother (Prime Minister Indira Gandhi) was assassinated by her two Sikh bodyguards Satwant Singh and Beant Singh in the aftermath of Operation Blue Star, an Indian military action to remove Sikh separatist activists from the Golden temple of the Harmandir Sahib.
+On the morning of 31 October 1984, his mother (the then prime minister) was assassinated by her two Sikh bodyguards Satwant Singh and Beant Singh in the aftermath of Operation Blue Star, an Indian military action to remove Sikh separatist activists from the Golden Temple.
 Later that day, Gandhi was appointed prime minister.
-His leadership was tested over the next few days as organised mobs of Congress supporters rioted against the Sikh community, resulting in anti-Sikh massacres in Delhi.
-Sources estimate the number of Sikh deaths at about 8,000–17,000.
-That December, Congress party won the largest Lok Sabha majority to date, 411 seats out of 542.
-Rajiv Gandhi's period in office was mired in controversies; perhaps the greatest crises were the Bhopal disaster, Bofors scandal and Mohd.
+His leadership was tested over the next few days as organised mobs rioted against the Sikh community, resulting in anti-Sikh massacres in Delhi.
+That December, the Congress party won the largest Lok Sabha majority to date, 414 seats out of 541.
+Gandhi's period in office was mired in controversies such as Bhopal disaster, Bofors scandal and Mohd.
 Ahmed Khan v.
 Shah Bano Begum.
-Soon after installing Gul Shah as Chief Minister in Jammu and Kashmir, the 1986 Kashmir Riots erupted.
 In 1988, he reversed the coup in Maldives, antagonising militant Tamil groups such as PLOTE, intervening and then sending peacekeeping troops to Sri Lanka in 1987, leading to open conflict with the Liberation Tigers of Tamil Eelam (LTTE).
-In mid-1987, the Bofors scandal damaged his corruption-free image and resulted in a major defeat for his party in the 1989 election.
+His party was defeated in the 1989 election.